aragon/app/docs/projectDocs/pluginEncapsulation.md

 To keep the logic of Plugins isolated, every service, component, utility, and type related to a specific Plugin is implemented under the `/plugins` folder.
 This allows us to easily add, change, and remove supported Plugins.

-The Plugin Encapsulation logic is currently implemented through the `pluginRegistryUtils` utility file and the `PluginComponent` React component, both located under the `/shared` folder.
+The Plugin Encapsulation logic is currently implemented through the `pluginRegistryUtils` utility file and other components (e.g. `<PluginTabComponent />`) and utilities (e.g. `useSlotSingleFunction`) located under the `/shared` folder.

 ## Glossary